jacksleight/coast/examples/README.md

 Or alternatively through Apache using the included .htaccess files.

-## Applications
+## Examples

 * [**Hello World**](hello-world)
 	Basic hello world application.
 * [**Middleware**](middleware)
-	Example of how middleware return values are handled and error handling.
+	Example of how middleware return values and errors are handled.